Heart Attack Recovery Questions and Answers

 What treatments will I need?

-Treatments for people who have had a heart attack include medications, lifestyle changes and, in some cases, surgical procedures.
-Your health care team may also run some tests to determine how much your heart was damaged and what degree of coronary artery disease you have.
+If you’ve had a heart attack, treatments can include medications, lifestyle changes and sometimes surgery.
+Your health care team may also run tests to see how much your heart was damaged and how severe your coronary artery disease is.

 How long will I need to rest after my heart attack?

-Rest is important after a heart attack, but it's just as important for you to participate in recreation and social events and to begin making physical activity a part of your daily life.
-In many cases health care professionals will recommend that survivors get more physical activity than they got before their heart attack.
-A good night's rest is also important.
-And if you feel tired during the day, take a nap or a short rest.
+Rest is important after a heart attack.
+But it’s also important to participate in recreation and social events and to make physical activity a part of your daily life.
+Health care professionals often advise that survivors get more physical activity than they got before their heart attack.
+A good night’s rest is also important.
+If you feel tired during the day, take a nap or take a short rest.
 You should rest before you get too tired.
-Your health care team will tell you what's best for your specific situation.
+Your health care team will tell you what’s best for your specific situation.

 When can I go back to work?

 Talk to your health care professional about a safe schedule for returning to work.
-Most people go back to work within two to three months, but this can vary based on the type of work.
-People who work in physically demanding jobs may need longer before returning to work.
+Most people return within two to three months.
+This can vary based on the type of work.
+People with physically demanding jobs may need longer.

 Is it normal to feel depressed?

-Heart attack survivors often feel a wide range of emotions.
-Depression is quite normal, along with fear and anger.
-Your moods may vary widely from day to day, and your thoughts will reflect your moods.
-It may take a few weeks before negative emotions associated with the heart attack resolve.
-Although depression is normal after a heart attack, if it interferes with sleeping, eating, self-esteem, or if you have thoughts of suicide, you should talk to your health care professional and those close to you about your feelings.
-Don't be afraid to ask for help.
-Recovery is much faster with a trusted support team of health care professionals, family and friends.
+Heart attack survivors often feel many emotions, including depression, fear and anger.
+Your moods may change a lot.
+It can take a few weeks for negative feelings to improve.
+If depression affects your sleep, eating, self-esteem, or if you have suicidal thoughts, talk to your health care professional and loved ones.
+Don’t be afraid to ask for help.
+Recovery is quicker with support from health care professionals, family and friends.

 How will my family feel?